VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 - --output
 - --stats

-Firstly 2 empty dictionaries are considered namely "redact_counts" and "redact_list" to count redacted words/sentences for a particular argument and to write the redacted words/sentences data for a particular argument respectively.
+Firstly 2 empty dictionaries are considered namely "redact_counts" and "redact_list" to count redacted words/sentences for a particular argument and to write the redacted words/sentences data for a particular argument respectively for each function.
 ### --input
 Extension of the files is given as part of this argument.
 Ex: "*.txt".
 This is a required argument.
 glob.glob is taken to pull all the files with the given input extension.